Last updated: October 30, 2023

-A short walk further north is the Arabanoo Lookout, which is signposted.
+A bit further north is the Arabanoo Lookout, which is signposted.
 The views are a bit obstructed by the many trees, but it’s still worth visiting.
-This lookout was named after Arabanoo, the first Aboriginal man that lived among European settlers.
+This lookout was named after Arabanoo, the first Aboriginal man who lived among European settlers.

 7. Reef Beach and Forty Baskets Beach

-Reef Beach is a small strip of sand with large rocks facing Manly Cove and the Ferry terminal on the other side of North Harbour.
+Reef Beach is a small strip of sand facing Manly Cove and the Ferry terminal on the other side of North Harbour.

-This is another quiet beach that was once a nudist beach.
+This is another quiet beach that was once a nudist strip of sand.
 The views are great, especially from the boardwalk right behind the beach.

-The beach is protected from large waves, which makes swimming very pleasant.
+The beach is protected from the waves and also has a swimming enclosure.
 Behind the beach, you’ll find picnic areas, a small playground, toilets and showers.

 8. North Harbour Reserve

-This quiet reserve is a large open parkland with electric BBQs, a playground, a basketball court, and picnic tables.
+This beautiful waterfront reserve is a large open parkland with electric BBQs, a playground, a basketball court, and picnic tables.

 With a fantastic photogenic backdrop, North Harbour Reserve is also a popular spot for wedding ceremonies and other formal events.

 9. Fairlight Walk

-The scenic Fairlight Walk is the last stretch of the Spit to Manly Walk is the Fairlight Walk, which follows the shoreline between North Harbour Reserve and the Manly ferry wharf.
+The last stretch of the Spit to Manly Walk is the Fairlight Walk, which follows the shoreline between North Harbour Reserve and the Manly ferry wharf.

-Popular with tourists and locals, the bicycle and pram-friendly Fairlight Walk is mostly a paved track with beautiful views of North Harbour and Manly Cove.
+Popular with tourists and locals, the pram-friendly Fairlight Walk is mostly a paved track with beautiful views of North Harbour and Manly Cove.

-One of the highlights along this path is Fairlight Beach, an 80m long stretch of sand with a small rock pool.
+One of the highlights along this path is Fairlight Beach, an 80 metres long stretch of sand with a small rock pool.

-It’s one of the many secluded beaches you will find along the coastal trail between the Spit Bridge and Manly Beach.
+It’s one of the many secluded beaches you will discover along the coastal trail between the Spit Bridge and Manly Beach.

 10. Manly Wharf

-If you have time left, make sure you go out and enjoy yourself in Manly, with so many things to see and do.
-There are beaches on both sides of The Manly Corso, with the beaches on the ferry wharf side much quieter and family-friendly.
+Now it’s time to go and explore Manly, with so many things to see and do.
+There are beaches on both sides of the Manly Corso, with the beaches on the ferry wharf side much quieter and more family-friendly.